We make applying to Notre Dame as easy as possible.

 The Common Application and Coalition Application are online-only applications.
 After your application is submitted electronically, letters of recommendation and transcripts can still be sent to complete your application.
 You will be able to print-preview the application, but please do not mail the print-preview to us.
 We recommend printing a copy of your completed application to keep for your files.
 Visit our FAQ page for more information regarding the new Coalition Application.

 The Notre Dame Writing Supplement: We want to meet the real you.

-You must submit the Notre Dame Writing Supplement in addition to the Common Application or Coalition Application; this form is available to registered members of either website and must be completed online.
-The Writing Supplement is submitted separately after the application.
+You must submit the Notre Dame Writing Supplement in addition to the Common Application or Coalition Application; this is available to registered members of either website and must be completed online.

-The Writing Supplement for First Year applicants seeking Fall 2016 enrollment will include the following directions:
+The Writing Supplement for First Year applicants seeking Fall 2016 enrollment included the following directions: